kennetham/dredd/README.md

 1. Copy `config/config.example.yml` to `config/config.yml`.
-2. Modify the options (GitHub credentials for the commenter, callback URL, users to not comment on, and repositories to watch) in that file to taste.
+2. Modify the options (GitHub credentials for the commenter, callback URL, callback secret, users to not comment on, and repositories to watch) in that file to taste.
 3. Push the application to your favourite application hosting service.
 4. Rest easy knowing that Judge Dredd is fighting your legal battles for you.